 Assess how the proposed emission control processes accord with the management hierarchy for air emissions in the EPP(Air).

-Describe how the air quality objectives would be achieved, monitored and audited, and how corrective action would be taken when needed.
+Describe how the air quality and dust deposition objectives would be achieved, monitored and audited, and how corrective action would be taken when needed.